wed150/Wild-Era-Addon/README.En.md

 or use XXXXXXXX
 ```

-Copyright (c) 2025 Wild Era Developer Team All Rights Reserved.
+Copyright (c) 2025 **Wild Era Developer Team**.

+All Rights Reserved.

-Unauthorized copying, modification, distribution, or use of this addon, in whole or in part, is strictly prohibited.
+Unauthorized copying, modification, distribution, or use of this addon, in whole or in part, is **strictly prohibited**.